sentilo/sentilo/docs/integrations.rst

 The agent uses its application token to query the emitting catalog API to obtain remote objects, and uses the local catalog application id to replicate the locally.

-The federation agent creates subsriptions on data it has permission.
+The federation agent creates subscriptions on data it has permission.
 It creates a HTTP endpoint and tells the emitting instance to forward the events to this endpoint URL.

 **Configuration**

-Federation Agent's configuration is in file sentilo/sentilo-agent-federation/src/main/resources/properties/application.properties.
+Federation Agent's configuration is in file :literal:`sentilo/sentilo-agent-federation/src/main/resources/properties/application.properties`.

 +---------------------------------------------+---------------------------------------+----------------------------------------------------------------------------------------------------------+
 | Property                                    | Default Value                         | Description                                                                                              |